 - Toe and heel protection

 - Felt is not a good choice for winter fishing

 - Boots may seem bulky and heavy to some

-7. Korkers Darkhorse Women’s Wading Boots – Best Rock Fishing Shoes
+2. Korkers Darkhorse Women’s Wading Boots – Best Boots For Women

 This one is for all those rough and tough ladies that brave the wading sport like champs.
-Korkers has the best wading boot for rocks, designed for females.
+Korkers has one of the best boots for rocks, designed for females.
 These boots are made and sized specifically for women and are therefore much more comfortable.

 They feature the Korkers’ signature interchangeable soles.
 It is possible to maintain a steady balance on all kinds of slick and slimy surfaces with felt and rubber.
 The material of the boots is hydrophobic, enabling them to dry fast.
 Furthermore, there are channels in the bottom of the wading boots to let out all the water that accumulates in them.

 But I was sold on the innovative and super easy Boa lacing system.
 Tighten the boots all you want without struggling with wet knots and cold hands.

 These could easily be on top of our rocky wader boots reviews, but their heavyweight dragged them down our list.
 For lady waders, I think they could weigh a wee bit less.